Clean Industrial Deal: Europe unveils its business plan to reconcile decarbonization and competitiveness

 Source: European Commission

-Third, network fees, taxes, and levies have driven electricity prices up.
-This situation is likely to worsen given the high investment needed in the coming years.
-For example, the European Court of Auditors estimated, in early April 2025, that over 1.8 trillion euros would need to be invested in the electrical networks of the 27 member states by 2050.
+Thirdly, network charges, taxes and levies have pushed up electricity prices.
+This situation is likely to worsen, given the high level of network investment required over the coming years.
+By way of illustration, in early April 2025, the European Court of Auditors estimated that over €1,800 billion would have to be invested in the electricity networks of the 27 member states by 2050.

-1. Complete the internal energy market notably by creating new interconnections between countries.
+1. Complete the internal energy market, notably by creating new interconnections between countries.
 The European Commission estimates that the current integration of European energy markets brings benefits to European consumers in the order of 34 billion euros per year.
 Further integration could increase these benefits to 40 or 43 billion euros a year by 2030.
 To achieve this, in addition to better optimization of network investments, the European Commission suggests that member states could subsidize network charges from their public budgets and reduce energy-related taxes.
 While this is a directly effective proposal, it could, for some countries, come up against the realities of balancing budgets.

 European public guarantees to stimulate the market